1,8-Diaminonaphthalene: Synthesis and reactions

-It is prepared by reduction of 1,8-dinitronaphthalene, which in turn is obtained as a mixture of isomers by nitration of 1-nitronaphthalene.
+It is prepared by reduction of 1,8-dinitronaphthalene, which in turn is obtained (along with other dinitronaphthalenes) by nitration of 1-nitronaphthalene.

 Upon treatment with phthalic anhydride derivatives, the diamine converts to phthaloperinones.
 The derivative from phthalic anhydride itself, Solvent Orange 60, is a useful orange pigment.
 It is a precursor to 1,8-bis(dimethylamino)naphthalene.
 This compound used to produce perimidines by various aldehydes.